The Feldenkrais Method

 "Years of back and hip problems made it a struggle to walk, you have helped me pay attention to how I walk and introduced me to more efficient ways of moving, and this has given me relief from pain."

 Following an advanced training for Feldenkrais Practitioners with theory and techniques from Anat Baniel Method, taught by Nancy Aberle and Lynn Bullock, called "Working with Children".
 Gaining more experience in working with children and babies with brain damage and neurological difficulties.

-I am continuing advanced trainings with babies and children, and am currently training with Michelle Turner - Movement Lesson.
+I have continued advanced trainings with babies and children, and in November 2020 completed a training with Michelle Turner - Movement Lesson.

-"Really pleased we found you, you're really helping, thank you".
+Parents after their baby had a few sessions: "Really pleased we found you, they're much more settled, you're really helping, thank you"